MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Business-Envisioning.md

 :::image type="content" source="media/01_AI_to_GenAI.jpg" alt-text="from conversational experiences using trained natural language models" border="false" :::

-The possibilities of this transformational technology means that effectively applying the value of AI can be a major undertaking, even for large companies.
+The possibilities of this transformational technology mean that effectively applying the value of AI can be a major undertaking, even for large companies.
 While this page, and subsequent ones, are designed to help ISVs identify, build, and deploy a viable generative AI use case, there are more resources available.
 We developed the Microsoft AI Value Accelerator (MAIVA) Playbook to support enterprise customers with foundational knowledge and guidance for enabling AI at scale across their organization.
 Though not designed as a tactical guide for ISVs, MAIVA can provide valuable insights into the diverse perspectives of the different roles involved in bringing a GenAI application to life.
 This [open-source framework](https://microsoft.github.io/dstoolkit-maiva/MAIVA_Chapter_1.html#economics-of-governance-framework-or-the-opportunity-cost) helps you understand what makes deployment and operation successful, why it's challenging, and offers advice on leadership, building a data-driven culture, and managing change.

 While this development in AI technology brings huge potential for new applications across industries, each opportunity should still be evaluated for its viability.
 The remainder of this page is devoted to helping ISV business decision makers identify and evaluate the potential business value, user demand, and technical feasibility of proposed AI use cases.